Mankind-Technologies/ai-agent-patterns/src/site/docs/patterns/embedded-explaining.md

 if (!failedCall.success) {
   console.log("Tool failed after reasoning:", failedCall.explanation);
-  // "User asked for comprehensive information"
-  // → Shows agent misunderstood that local search would be sufficient }
+  // Shows agent misunderstood that local search would be sufficient }
 ```